denibertovic/njusko-hs/README.md

 # Njusko

 A simple scraper for Njuskalo ads.
-Scrapes the ulrls you give it and notifies you via email when new entries are found.
+Scrapes the urls you give it and notifies you via email when new entries are found.

+This is a CLI app that is intended to be used as a cron job.

 ## Usage